10 countries with the best work-life balance in Europe

 Surprise, surprise!
 There's another Nordic country on the list.
 Employment rates are extremely high in Sweden, with 77% of people aged 15-64 finding themselves in paid employment.
 Working hours cannot exceed 40 hours per week—and that's enshrined in Swedish law.
 Overtime is capped at 200 hours per year, and employees can choose whether to be compensated for that monetarily or with additional leave.

 What’s more, the country boasts 480 days of parental leave which can be equally distributed between maternity leave and paternity leave.
-Is it surprising, then, to learn that Sweden is
+Is it surprising, then, to learn that Sweden is ranked first in terms of gender equality and women’s employment rates on the continent?

 A few other contenders